xtanaa001/Xiaoqi-Homepage/content/_index.md

 ---
 ## Research Interests
 My research lies in [**economics and computation of networked systems**](/research), with particular applications to computer networks, cloud computing, and smart grid.
-The main theme of my research is to develop analytical techniques in online algorithms, algorithmic game theory, and machine learning, and apply these techniques to improve the economic and computational efficiency of network-based applications and services in the presence of information uncertainty and strategic stakeholders/agents.
+The main theme of my research is to develop analytical techniques in online algorithms, algorithmic game theory, and machine learning, and apply these techniques to improve the economic and computational efficiency of network-based applications and services in the presence of data uncertainty and strategic stakeholders/agents.